pelias/query/README.md

 #### Default Variables

-You can initalize a variable collection when you instantiate it, this library provides a dictionary of [common default](https://github.com/pelias/query/blob/master/defaults.json)
+You can initalize a variable collection when you instantiate it, this library provides a dictionary of [common default](https://github.com/pelias/query/blob/master/defaults.json) values.

 ```javascript
 var query = require('pelias-query');